YottaDB/YDBDoc/GTMAdminOps/gde.rst

 **TEMPLATES**

-This section of the Global Directory provides a default value for every database or file parameter passed to GT.M as part of a region or segment definition.
+This section of the Global Directory provides a default value for every database or file parameter passed to YottaDB as part of a region or segment definition.
 GDE uses templates to complete a region or segment definition where one of these necessary values is not explicitly defined.

 GDE provides initial default values when creating a new Global Directory.
 You can then change any of the values using the appropriate -REGION or -SEGMENT qualifiers with the TEMPLATE command.